wjc666666/Assignment-1---ReactJS-app/README.md

 ## Overview.

 This repository contains the TMDB Client, a dynamic ReactJS application that allows users to explore various movies, view details, and manage their favorites and upcoming movies.
-It interacts with the TMDB API to fetch and display movie data.
+It interacts with the TMDB API to fetch and display movie data,, providing an engaging user experience with dynamic routing and interactive features.

 ### Features.

 + Trending Movies: A dynamic route (/trending) that displays the most popular or trending movies.
-+ Feature 2
++ Popular Movies: A new dynamic route (/popular) that lists the most popular movies worldwide, updated weekly.
 + Feature 3
 + etc
 + etc